2019 Innovation Prize Winner

 About the Winning Idea

 Living with cancer or as a cancer survivor comes with challenges and concerns that are rarely discussed, including sexual and reproductive health.
-Clinical psychologist Leslie Schover, Ph.D., who is internationally recognized as an expert on sexual problems and infertility related to cancer treatment and other chronic illnesses, founded Will2Love to help cancer survivors with sexual or fertility problems.
-Will2Love strives to empower cancer survivors by developing patient interventions for both men and women to prevent or treat problems with sexual function or fertility.
+Clinical psychologist Leslie Schover, Ph.D., who is internationally recognized as an expert on sexual problems and infertility related to cancer treatment and other chronic illnesses, founded Will2Love to help cancer survivors prevent or overcome sexual or fertility problems.
+Will2Love strives to empower cancer survivors with online patient interventions for both men and women as well as an online training manual for oncology professionals.

-Patients and survivors can complete a brief questionnaire on Will2Love's website that asks a variety of questions about each person's type of cancer, specific sexual problems, his or her desire for help with fertility and parenthood, and other questions, in order to create a personalized homepage with links to the most relevant content in the program.
-Will2Love enables people to choose top goals for the program and tailors content accordingly, providing links to readings or exercises, and potential barriers and strategies to overcome them.
-After 12 weeks, people have the ability to check in and create a plan for the next 12 weeks.
+Each new survivor or partner using a Will2Love self-help program completes questions about his or her type of cancer and treatment, specific sexual problems, desire for help with fertility and parenthood, and relationship and dating issues, in order to create a personalized homepage with links to the most relevant content in the program.
+Will2Love guides people in choosing top goals for the program and tailors content accordingly, providing links to readings or exercises, and potential barriers and strategies to overcome them.
+After 12 weeks, people have the ability to review their progress and create a plan for the next 12 weeks.

 How the C3 Prize Will Be Used

-If selected for the C3 Prize, Will2Love will create specialized versions of its patient self-help program for specific groups of people, including a version for adolescent and young adult patients (survivors of cancer diagnosed from birth to age 40), and LGBTQ-specific content.
+Will2Love will create specialized versions of its patient self-help programs for specific groups of people, including a version for younger survivors (diagnosed with cancer from birth to age 40), and LGBTQ-specific content.
 In addition, it will translate its website into Spanish, given the need in the U.S. and in other Spanish-speaking countries for a resource like Will2Love.
-Will2Love will also create a closed, professionally moderated and HIPPA-compliant forum for people impacted by cancer to discuss the program.